pletzer/swatParallel/README.md

 ```
 ./swt clean -c <exp.json>
 ```
-This will deletethe run directory for this experiment.
+This will delete the run directory for this experiment.

 ### Prepare an experiment